Born Again and Once Saved Always Saved (OSAS): Can a Christian Lose Salvation?

 Matthew 15:8 "These people honor Me with their lips, but their hearts are far from Me."

-"Their hearts are far from Me" means, they refuse to learn Jesus' commands and they refuse to keep them - they just want to "do nothing"!!!
+"Their hearts are far from Me" means, they refuse to learn Jesus' commands and they refuse to keep them - yet make no effort to grow spiritually!

 And Isaiah prophesied about you!